olive-robotics/bots_bento_icra24/docs/rulebook.md

 ```

 #### 2. Introduction
-Within the Bots & Bento Challenge, competitors are tasked with designing and programming a robot that is able to locate, transport and sort standardized KLTs (Euro container, also called Eurobox, Euro crate or KLT box, is an industrial stacking container conforming to the VDA 4500 standard.) containing the Japanese delicacy Bento.
+Within the Bots & Bento Challenge, competitors are tasked with designing and programming a robot that is able to locate, transport and sort standardized KLTs ([also called Eurobox, or KLT box](https://en.wikipedia.org/wiki/Euro_container), is an industrial stacking container conforming to the VDA 4500 standard.) containing the Japanese delicacy Bento.
 The rules are simple: given a pre-defined set of available hardware components, design your own robot and let it carry and sort KLTs as high and as efficiently as possible.

 ##### History